-The University of Wisconsin-Manitowoc Lakeshore Big Band is conducted by Professor Michael J. Arendt, who founded the band in 1990.
+The University of Wisconsin-Manitowoc Lakeshore Big Band was founded by Michael J. Arendt in 1990.
 The band was an outgrowth of the UW-Manitowoc Lakeshore Wind Ensemble in response to the immense popularity of the “big band” music that the wind ensemble performed at its concerts.
 Both musical organizations include UW-Manitowoc students as well as community members who bring a wide range of musical experiences to the organization.

 The Lakeshore Big Band presents two concerts each season, bringing back the wonderful big band sounds of Glenn Miller, the Dorseys, Duke Ellington, Count Basie, and also performs timeless classics written by George Gershwin, Cole Porter, and other American musical legends.
 The Lakeshore Big Band also joins the Lakeshore Wind Ensemble for “The Biggest of the Big Bands” concert.
 Instrumental and vocal arrangements of big band hits are featured.